 - 1 cup finely chopped carrot

-- 1/4 teaspoon sea salt
+- ¼ teaspoon kosher salt

-- 1 cup tomato juice preferably organic
+- 1 cup tomato juice

 - 1 pound dry fettuccine